 The bus is a very effective mode of transport, but it’s obvious that these old school buses were made for the little people as it’s a very tight squash.

-The inexpensive lift tickets include the shuttle bus service but not the snowcat rides.
-Passes for the single ride cat skiing cost $12 and have to be purchased at the ticket window, but they don’t necessarily have to be used on the day.
-Night skiing tickets for the Sundown Lift cost only $15 for adults and $12 for children (08-09 prices).
+The reasonably inexpensive lift tickets include the shuttle bus service but not the snowcat rides.
+Passes for the single ride cat skiing have to be purchased at the ticket window, but they don’t necessarily have to be used on the day.

-Discounted lift tickets are available at ski shops such as Alpine Sports in Ogden (1165 Patterson St, between 30th and 31st Street), Diamond Peaks in Eden (about an $8 discount), and Canyon Sports
+Discounted lift tickets are available at ski shops such as Alpine Sports in Ogden (1165 Patterson St, between 30th and 31st Street), Diamond Peaks in Eden, and Canyon

 Snow and Weather Conditions